mansim07/dataplex-labs/lab1/README.md

     curl -X POST -H "Authorization: Bearer $(gcloud auth print-access-token)" -H "Content-Type: application.json" https://dataplex.googleapis.com/v1/projects/${PROJECT_ID}/locations/us-central1/lakes/central-operations--domain/zones/operations-data-product-zone/assets/dlp-reports:setIamPolicy -d "{\"policy\":{\"bindings\":[{\"role\":\"roles/dataplex.dataOwner\",\"members\":[\"serviceAccount:service-${PROJECT_NBR}@dlp-api.iam.gserviceaccount.com\"]}]}}"
     ```

-     Note: Sometime there may be upto 30 mins delay in security propagation.
+     **Note:** Sometime there may be a bit of delay in security propagation.
 Verify the cloud logging is able to publish results and there are no permission issues.

 ### Task 3: Execute the below script to grant all the other access